-How Much Does It Cost to Run Whole-House Fan?
+How Much Does It Cost to Run a Whole-House Fan?

 A whole-house fan swaps hot indoor air for cool evening air at a tenth of central AC's draw.
 At the US-average rate of 16.5¢/kWh, running a whole-house fan costs about $6.02/month ($72.18/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.